Create your best hormone health with East Asian medicine (a guide).

 It’s possible you often feel: irritable or have mood swings (depression, anxiety)

 When it comes to your cycle, you might experience: late ovulation or long cycles, PMS, high prolactin, or painful periods (dispersed pain).
-If you BBT chart you might notice a sawtooth pattern (temps jump up and down a lot) on your chart.
+If you look at your BBT chart, you might notice a sawtooth pattern (temps jump up and down a lot).

 What you can do: